JuliaMath/DoubleDouble.jl/README.md

-TwoFloat.jl
+DoubleDouble.jl
 ===========

-`TwoFloat.jl` is a Julia package for performing extended-precision arithmetic using pairs of floating-point numbers, based on the ideas and algorithms of [Dekker (1971)][dekker1971].
+`DoubleDouble.jl` is a Julia package for performing extended-precision arithmetic using pairs of floating-point numbers, based on the ideas and algorithms of [Dekker (1971)][dekker1971].
 Its aim is to provide accurate results without the overhead of `BigFloat` types.

 Interface
 ------------